 Board books for infants and toddlers

-Posters or pictures of realistic people, homes, familiar objects, science and nature, race and culture, children playing, or representing people with different abilities, ages, and genders
+Posters or pictures of homes, familiar objects, science and nature, children playing, or representing diverse people with different abilities, ages, genders, cultures, and ethnicity.

 * Books should be new or like new with no torn or written-on pages.